 When you register, the system will send you an email to verify your email address.
 If you don't receive it, check your spam folder.
-Once you've logged in for the first time, you can change your password and make other changes to your profile.
+Once you've logged in for the first time, you can change your password and make other changes to your profile — just click on the "Welcome" link at the top left of the screen (if it still says "Login to comment" after you've logged in, try pressing CTRL + F5 to refresh your browser).
 Don't bother entering anything in the "biographical info" field, as we don't display it.

 Please note that your first comment will always be held for moderation (in other words, it must be approved before it will appear).
 We try to do this in a timely manner, but every so often, we do walk away from the computer.
 If you've been waiting for longer than 24 hours, feel free to email a complaint to robin at nstperfume dot com.

 The comments section will display gravatars ("globally recognized avatars", or small images) for anyone who has one associated with their email address.
 You can sign up for a custom gravatar here, and you can also create a public profile for your gravatar so that you can share contact information with other readers.
 If you create a public profile at the gravatar site, come back and enter that URL in your profile here!
 If you don't have a custom gravatar, an "identicon" gravatar (a geometric image associated with your account) will be generated for you.

 Lost passwords: If you've forgotten your password or user name, click on "Login to comment" at the top left of your screen.
 You will then see a link to retrieve a lost password.
 It can also be used to retrieve your user name — just enter your email address.